Dieterbe/dieterblog/content/posts/software-values.md

 * it is unlikely that a vendor will attempt a business model that has demonstrably failed, or create a new business on software they don't understand as well.
 * Offering indemnification and standards compliance is also risky if you don't know the software well.
 So for enterprise software, this doesn't really happen.
 * for SaaS, this requires a data migration, which is usually a painful process requiring lots of ad-hoc improvisation to compensate for missing support, if it's even possible to access your data to begin with.
 * you might be able to run it yourself.
 This can work well, sometimes for years.
 Sometimes this strains your own resources and therefore doesn't last long.
-The primary factor is the quality of the software.
-Open vs closed source by itself is usually not a big factor (though in some cases, it correlates to quality).
+The primary factor is how "fit for use" the software is for your needs.
+Open vs closed source by itself is usually not a big factor (though in some cases, it correlates to software quality).
 The ability to inspect code (as allowed in open source, source available, fair source, etc paradigms) provides some assurance in theory (e.g. to build trust that you're executing something more likely to be "safe"), but in practice what I've seen is: you're either a serious enterprise who needs more than just being able to read the code before running it (you need a trusted partner, indemnification, SLA's, standards compliance guarantees, etc), or you're not, in which case code access is not practically beneficial (too time consuming to really go through it.
 Although perhaps AI tools may help here soon?)

+TODO clarify here: inspect code for security vs ability to patch for your own needs

 All the above boils down to: source code access is rarely a meaningful form of "insurance".
 Certainly not for SaaS and enterprise use cases.
 But possibly for SME's and individuals.